-Jazmin Chavez is the Coordinator of Communications, Youth Leadership Network and New Media.
+Jazmin Chavez is the Manager of Digital Strategy, Advocacy and Youth Leadership Network at LatinoJustice PRLDEF.
 She is a passionate Social Media Strategist living in New York City.
 A lawyer by trade, she focuses on social media and movement strategies for LatinoJustice PRLDEF.

 Born in Ciudad Juarez, Chihuahua, Mexico, Jazmin has lived a trans-national and bi-cultural experience.
 As an immigrant herself, Jazmin’s identity and ideological foundation stems from the experience of comprehending and navigating the U.S. legal system.
 From this foundation she serves as a passionate advocate and strategist for civil rights and has dedicated her professional life to becoming an effective justice innovator and movement entrepreneur for communities in need.

 Her work focuses on utilizing critical race theory, marketing in the Latino community, social justice and legal theory to examine new tactics for communication, culture creation and social movements through social media platforms, community participation leadership and narrative power analysis.

 She is a graduate of the University of Denver Sturm College of Law where she focused on immigration, public interest and international humanitarian law.